The Important Role of Thermal Imaging for Condition Monitoring

 The second graph tells a different story, perhaps the demand placed on the motor was purposely increased by the production process that the motor operates being sped-up to meet a new output requirement?
 The temperatures are still within the motors acceptable operational range and there is a clear explanation as to the root cause of this thermal anomaly.

-Conclusion: Optimizing Equipment Health Monitoring with Thermal Trend Analysis
+Optimizing Equipment Health Monitoring with Thermal Trend Analysis

 Individual temperature readings provide an insight into the condition of equipment which can only be compared to the manufacturer’s recommended operational range for a motor, or other asset in a manufacturing or production process.
 This can be misleading and will fail to provide real insights into the condition of assets and equipment which may be vital to the reliable operation of a business.